yiisoft/yii2/docs/guide/concept-autoloading.md

 would be `@foo/bar/MyClass.php`.
 In order for this alias to be resolvable into a file path, either `@foo` or `@foo/bar` must be a [root alias](concept-aliases.md#defining-aliases).

-When using the [Basic Application Template](start-installation.md), you may put your classes under the top-level namespace `app` so that they can be autoloaded by Yii without the need of defining a new alias.
+When using the [Basic Project Template](start-installation.md), you may put your classes under the top-level namespace `app` so that they can be autoloaded by Yii without the need of defining a new alias.
 This is because `@app` is a [predefined alias](concept-aliases.md#predefined-aliases), and a class name like `app\components\MyClass` can be resolved into the class file `AppBasePath/components/MyClass.php`, according to the algorithm just described.

-In the [Advanced Application Template](tutorial-advanced-app.md), each tier has its own root alias.
+In the [Advanced Project Template](tutorial-advanced-app.md), each tier has its own root alias.
 For example, the front-end tier has a root alias `@frontend`, while the back-end tier root alias is `@backend`.
 As a result, you may put the front-end classes under the namespace `frontend` while the back-end classes are under `backend`.
 This will allow these classes to be autoloaded by the Yii autoloader.